Percy O'Reilly

-Captain Percy Philip O'Reilly (27 July 1870 – 2 July 1942) of Colamber Westmeath, was an Irish polo player who competed at the 1908 Summer Olympics.
+Captain Percy Philip O'Reilly (27 July 1870 – 3 July 1942) of Colamber Westmeath was an Irish polo player who competed at the 1908 Summer Olympics.
 Together with John Paul McCann, John Hardress Lloyd and Auston Rotheram, he was a member of the Ireland team that won a silver medal.
 The Ireland team was part of the Great Britain Olympic team.
 In 1911 he was an 8-goal handicap player.
-He was the only son of Philip O'Reilly and Anna Maria Nugent daughter of Sir Percy Nugent.
+He was the only son of Philip O'Reilly and Anna Maria Nugent, the daughter of Sir Percy Nugent.

 Captain Percy O'Reilly married Alice Eleanor Boyd-Rochfort of Middleton Park on 18 January 1900, she was the sister of Captain Sir Cecil Boyd-Rochfort royal horse trainer and daughter of Major Rochfort Hamilton Boyd-Rochfort.

 He was made High Sheriff of Westmeath in 1919.

 Captain Percy O'Reilly and Alice Eleanor Boyd-Rochfort had three sons and three daughters.
 Born in 1909 their son Captain Charles Valentine O'Reilly was awarded a Military Cross for his courage and determination in an action whilst crossing the Wietze river in the village of Reiningen in April 1945.

-Their youngest daughter Viola born in 1907 married General Sir Miles Dempsey, commander of the British Second Army during the D-Day landings and invasion of Normandy.
+Their youngest daughter Viola born in 1907, married General Sir Miles Dempsey, commander of the British Second Army during the D-Day landings and invasion of Normandy.